-Registered investment companies and separate accounts that are advised or subadvised by the fund's subadvisor may have investment objectives and strategies and, therefore, portfolio holdings, that potentially are similar to those of the fund.
-Neither such registered investment companies and separate accounts nor the fund's subadvisor are subject to the Trust's Policy Regarding Disclosure of Portfolio Holdings, and may be subject to different portfolio holdings disclosure policies.
-The fund's subadvisor may not, and the Trust's Board cannot, exercise control over policies applicable to separate subadvised funds and accounts.
+Registered investment companies and separate accounts that are advised or subadvised by the funds' subadvisors may have investment objectives and strategies and, therefore, portfolio holdings, that potentially are similar to those of a fund.
+Neither such registered investment companies and separate accounts nor the funds' subadvisors are subject to the Trusts' Policy Regarding Disclosure of Portfolio Holdings, and may be subject to different portfolio holdings disclosure policies.
+The funds' subadvisors may not, and the Trusts' Board cannot, exercise control over policies applicable to separate subadvised funds and accounts.

-In addition, the Advisor or the fund's subadvisor may receive compensation for furnishing to separate account clients (including sponsors of wrap accounts) model portfolios, the composition of which may be similar to those of a particular fund.
-Such clients have access to their portfolio holdings and are not subject to the Trust's Policy Regarding Disclosure of Portfolio Holdings.
+In addition, the Advisor or the funds' subadvisors may receive compensation for furnishing to separate account clients (including sponsors of wrap accounts) model portfolios, the composition of which may be similar to those of a particular fund.
+Such clients have access to their portfolio holdings and are not subject to the Trusts' Policy Regarding Disclosure of Portfolio Holdings.
 In general, the provision of portfolio management services and/or model portfolio information to wrap program sponsors is subject to contractual confidentiality provisions that the sponsor will only use such information in connection with the program, although there can be no assurance that this would be the case in an agreement between any particular fund subadvisor that is not affiliated with the Advisor and a wrap account sponsor.
-Finally, the Advisor or the fund's subadvisor may distribute to investment advisory clients analytical information concerning a model portfolio, which information may correspond substantially to the characteristics of a particular fund's portfolio, provided that the applicable fund is not identified in any manner as being the model portfolio.
+Finally, the Advisor or the funds' subadvisors may distribute to investment advisory clients analytical information concerning a model portfolio, which information may correspond substantially to the characteristics of a particular fund's portfolio, provided that the applicable fund is not identified in any manner as being the model portfolio.

-The potential provision of information in the various ways discussed in the preceding paragraph is not subject to the Trust's Policy Regarding Disclosure of Portfolio Holdings, as discussed above, and is not deemed to be the disclosure of the fund's nonpublic portfolio holdings information.
-As a result of the fund's inability to control the disclosure of information as noted above, there can be no guarantee that this information would not be used in a way that adversely impacts the fund.
-Nonetheless, the fund has oversight processes in place to attempt to minimize this risk.
+The potential provision of information in the various ways discussed in the preceding paragraph is not subject to the Trusts' Policy Regarding Disclosure of Portfolio Holdings, as discussed above, and is not deemed to be the disclosure of a fund's nonpublic portfolio holdings information.
+As a result of the funds' inability to control the disclosure of information as noted above, there can be no guarantee that this information would not be used in a way that adversely impacts a fund.
+Nonetheless, each fund has oversight processes in place to attempt to minimize this risk.